yashSrijan/nexmo-developer/app/views/static/write-the-docs.md

 #### Building Blocks

-Building Blocks are used as a quick reference of how to so something specific.
+Building Blocks are used as a quick reference of how to do something specific.
 They are aimed at users who are somewhat familiar with the product and require a 'snippet' of code or supplementary information to support them during development phase.
+The mindset of the reader is "I want to get stuff done right now".
+They should only contain *one* piece of functionality.

+The way to title a building block is to fill in the blank in a sentence like this: "I want to *x*", "How do I *x*?" (e.g. "I want to **Send an SMS**", "How do I **Make a voice call**?").

 *Further reading*